Mass-like invariants for asymptotically hyperbolic metrics: On the irreducible representations that appear in the classification

 \subsection{Background}

-Asymptotically hyperbolic manifolds are non-compact Riemannian manifolds having an end on which the geometry approaches that of hyperbolic space.
-Such manifolds have attracted a lot of attention for the last decades, in theoretical physics as well as in geometry.
+Asymptotically hyperbolic manifolds are non-compact Riemannian manifolds having an end on which the geometry approaches the geometry hyperbolic space.
+Such manifolds have attracted a lot of attention for the last decades, in geometry as well as in theoretical physics.

 On the one hand, they appear naturally in general relativity, in the description of isolated gravitational systems in a universe with negative cosmological constant (see for example \cite{AshtekarMagnon84}), modeled on Anti-de~Sitter spacetime.
 One can also see them arising as asymptotically umbilical hypersurfaces in asymptotically Minkowski spacetimes.
 However, the point of view of general relativity also involves the second fundamental form of the embedded hypersurface.
 In a forthcoming paper we will generalize the results from the Riemannian setting treated in this paper to the setting of hypersurfaces with second fundamental form.